-Christmas Eve becomes nightmare after ‘freak accident’ in Millington
+Christmas Eve becomes nightmare after head-on crash in Millington

 MEMPHIS, Tenn.– Christmas Eve turned into a nightmare for a Memphis family with a popular eatery in Cooper-Young.

-21-year-old Savannah Jeffrey, daughter of Kristie and Adam Jeffrey who own Imagine Vegan Cafe, was seriously injured in a head on crash in Millington in what can only be described as a freak accident.
+20-year-old Savannah Jeffrey, daughter of Kristie and Adam Jeffrey who own Imagine Vegan Cafe, was seriously injured in a head on crash in Millington.

-Pictures of the Christmas Eve crash sight show the carnage left after a head on crash on Highway 51 in Millington.
+(Above) Pictures of the Christmas Eve crash show the carnage left after a head on crash on Highway 51 in Millington.

-Anna Yancey who is the General Manager of Imagine Vegan Cafe said phones have been ringing off the hook with calls from concerned friends and patrons wanting to know about Savannah Jeffrey’s condition and how the terrible crash happened.
+Anna Yancey, who is the General Manager of Imagine Vegan Cafe, said phones have been ringing off the hook with calls from concerned friends and patrons wanting to know about Savannah Jeffrey’s condition and how the terrible crash happened.

-Yancey said family members were in two separate vehicles returning to Memphis from visiting in laws in Kentucky.
-She said the Jeffrey’s were southbound on Highway 51 and a northbound vehicle swerved into the path of the van driven by Adam Jeffrey.
+Yancey said family members were in two separate vehicles returning to Memphis from visiting in-laws in Kentucky.
+She said the Jeffreys were southbound on Highway 51 when a northbound GMC envoy swerved into the path of the van driven by Adam Jeffrey.

 “The family was in front in a van and Savannah and her boyfriend were following in a car behind them,” Yancey said.
-“Adam swerved out of the way at the last second and Savannah only had enough time to cut her wheel…there was no time to move.
+“Adam swerved out of the way at the last second and Savannah only had enough time to cut her wheel … there was no time to move.
 She was hit basically head on.”

+According to a police accident report, the driver of the GMC, a 31-year-old Millington woman, was cited for driving on a suspended license and without insurance.
+Police said she was driving with a “breath intoxilock” on her vehicle’s ignition, but performed well on a field sobriety test and was not cited for DUI.

-The accident report was not available Monday, so it’s unknown why the other driver swerved or what charges have been filed but the crash left Savannah with too many injuries to name.
+The crash left Savannah with too many injuries to name.

 “As terrible as this is, we have a lot of things to be grateful for because her torso, her head and her neck…those are okay.
 But she has a tremendous amount of broken bones.
 She has broken bones in every limb and both of her hips are broken.”